 For children with autism, there are many things throughout the day that can unexpectedly trigger stress and frustrations.
-Whether this is through the sensory overload of sound, touch, or something else. autistic children can struggle to process and communicate these experiences.
-Here are 7 calming strategies for autism to help alleviate signs of stress.
-Each child responds differently and so it's all about trying different autism calming techniques and finding out what works to calm sensory overload in autism.
+Whether this is through the sensory overload of sound, touch, or something else, autistic children can struggle to process and communicate these experiences.
+Here are seven calming strategies for autism to help alleviate signs of stress.
+Each child responds differently, and so it's all about trying different autism calming techniques and finding out what works to calm sensory overload in autism.

 Give them Space

-Sometimes your child might just need a little time to themselves to be able to calm down.
-If they are feeling overstimulation, trying to embrace or talk to them can sometimes make it worse.
-If there is a calming and safe area for them to sit, allow them to have that time to themselves and they can come to you when they are ready to.
+Sometimes your child might need a little time to themselves to practise self calming strategies for autism.
+If they are feeling overstimulated, trying to embrace or talk to them can sometimes make it worse.
+If there is a calming and safe area for them to sit, allow them to have that time to themselves, and they can come to you when they are ready to.
 It’s all about understanding your child and what is right for them.
 Don’t worry, this takes time, but you will get there and find something that works for them.

-If it is the environment causing them to become agitated, remove them from the environment and change their scenery.
-Keep this in mind for future trips so you know what to avoid.
+If the environment is causing them to become agitated, remove them from the environment and change their scenery.
+Keep this in mind for future trips, so you know what to avoid.
 If it’s something in their home environment that is causing them to become stressed, change it.
-It won’t work to try and change the child – the environment needs to change for them.
+It won’t work to try and change the child – the situation needs to change for them.

 Introduce Vestibular Input

 Some tantrums can be due to a lack of stimulation.
 For example, if an autistic child is throwing things, it can be indicative of a need for vestibular input.
-In cases like this, swinging them on a swing or letting them go on the trampoline is a great way of tackling the situation.
-Equally, if your child is quite small, picking them up and spinning them around can have the same affect.
-Over time, you will be able to grasp the things that trigger your child, and how to avoid them in the future.
+In cases like this, swinging them on a swing or letting them go on the trampoline is an excellent way of tackling the situation.
+Equally, if your child is quite small, picking them up and spinning them around can have the same effect.
+Over time, you will be able to grasp the things that trigger your child and how to avoid them in the future.

 Create a sensory environment

-One of the most effective calming techniques for autism is having a sensory space for them to feel safe, stimulated, and relaxed in.
-Whether this is a full sensory room, sensory corner, or a few sensory products, a sensory environment has a multitude of benefits for autistic children.
+One of the most effective calming techniques for autism is having a sensory space in which they feel safe, stimulated, and relaxed.
+Whether this is a full sensory room, a sensory corner, or a few sensory products, a sensory environment has a multitude of benefits for autistic children.
 Regular exposure to such a sensory environment helps autistic children to filter out a lot of incoming sensory information that can be overloading and instead organize the information and improve their communication.
 Sensory products are great at reducing anxiety, improving behavior and mood, improving communication, and more.
 Bubble Tubes and Fiber Optics are just a few of the objects that are great for children with autism.

-If you’re interesting in creating a sensory environment, please do not hesitate to contact us.
+If you’re interested in creating a sensory environment, please do not hesitate to contact us.